List of The Cosby Show episodes: Season 6 (1989–1990)

-Season 7 (1990–91)
+Season 7 (1990–1991)

 This season's opening credits sequence originally was to use a mural entitled "Street of Dreams," painted by inner-city youth from the Creative Arts Workshop in Harlem.
 The producers discarded the idea when their lawyers said that in order to use the mural, they would have to get permission from all 63 young artists.
 Instead, a new mural was produced that combined some of the elements of the original and used many of the same colors.
 The owners of the mural threatened to sue and denounced the show for ripping off the children.
 Carsey-Werner tried to negotiate a settlement with Creative Arts Workshop, but Bill Cosby decided to replace the opening credits with the version from the previous season.
 Only four episodes featured the original season-seven opening credits.
 In all other episodes in the show's original run, and in all repeats as well as in syndication, only the replacement sequence was used.
 However, some international prints use the original sequence for the first four episodes.

 New cast member Erika Alexander was featured in the original season-seven sequence, but only her name and role are listed in the replacement sequence.
 The spoken phrase "This is the best elevator music I've ever heard!" was also removed, except for one episode in 1991.

 Throughout this season, Cosby was often seen wearing a small black button with the letters "SD Jr." as a tribute to Sammy Davis Jr., who died in May 1990.

+This season also marks Lisa Bonet’s final season of the show as Denise.

-Season 8 (1991–92)
+Season 8 (1991–1992)

 The mural inspired by "Street of Dreams", originally painted by inner-city youth from the Creative Arts Workshop in Harlem, was finally used full-time in season eight.
-The cast now danced in the sequence to a hip-hop blend that featured Lester Bowie on trumpet.
+The cast now danced to a hip-hop arrangement of "Kiss Me" that featured Lester Bowie on trumpet, while dressed in brightly colored clothing with a theme similar to the music.
 The scenes of Bonet and Phillips in the original opening sequence were removed.
 After the controversy from the previous season, the producers gave recognition to the painters of the original mural in the closing credits.
 Malcolm-Jamal Warner wore glasses in this set of opening credits, but not in any episodes.
-At the end of the sequence, like he did in other seasons, Cosby turns his head and looks into the camera.
+At the end of the sequence, Cosby turns his head and looks into the camera as he did in seasons two through four.